winmad/winmad.github.io/index.md

 </div>

 ## News
+* 09/12/2015: I start my PhD study at University of California, San Diego.
+I am fortunate to work with Prof. Ravi Ramamoorthi.

+* 07/12/2015: I graduated from Tsinghua University.

-* 11/16/2014: Our paper "Anisotropic Density Estimation for Photon Mapping" has been accepted to [Computational Visual Media 2015](http://iccvm.org/2015/) for a poster presentation.
+* 11/16/2014: Our paper [Anisotropic Density Estimation for Photon Mapping](http://link.springer.com/article/10.1007/s41095-015-0010-8) has been accepted to [Computational Visual Media 2015](http://iccvm.org/2015/) for a poster presentation.

-* 09/24/2014: I visited [Prof. Hao Li](http://www.hao-li.com)'s lab at USC and gave a talk about my projects.
-The trip was wonderful!

 <div id="research">
 </div>